 For the RLD a new structural system that comprises a main structure and a substructure is proposed.
 The main structure consists of 3-DMASEs in lamella arrangement.
 The substructure comprises a part of an Aspension Dome, an outer tension cable disposed concentrically around the peripheral border of the main structure and zigzag cables in a concentric ring of quadrilaterals of the lamella.
 Based on structural analysis, the tension forces of these cables are determined numerically by solving a nonlinear programming problem subjected to constraints.
-According to the numerical results, new system maintains high level of structural performance throughout the changes in geometry.
-It seems that progress in the expansion-traction technology in high tension determines the realization of the RLD.
+According to the numerical results, the new system which is called 'cable-post system', maintains high level of structural performance throughout the changes in geometry.
+The cable-post system seems that progress in the expansion-traction technology in high tension determines the realization of the RLD.